Publication date July 19, 2021

-Customer grants Miro the non-exclusive, worldwide right to use, copy, store, transmit, publicly display, modify and create derivative works of Customer Data, but only as necessary to provide the Service, Support and any Technical Services to Customer under this Agreement.
+Customer grants Miro the non-exclusive, worldwide right to use, copy, store, transmit and display Customer Content and to modify and create derivative works of Customer Content (for reformatting or other technical purposes), but only as necessary to provide the Service, Support and any Technical Services to Customer under this Agreement.

-Miro uses reasonable technical and organizational measures designed to protect the Service and Customer Data as described in the Security Policy.
+Miro uses reasonable technical and organizational measures designed to protect the Service and Customer Content as described in the Security Policy.

 Each party agrees to comply with the DPA.

-During the Subscription Term or within 30 days thereafter upon Customer’s written request, Customer may export its Customer Data from the Service using the export features described in the Documentation.
-After this export period, Miro may delete Customer Data in accordance with its standard schedule and procedures.
-If Customer elects to proactively delete its account at any time, all associated Customer Data will be deleted permanently and cannot be retrieved.
+During the Subscription Term or within 30 days thereafter, Customer may export its Customer Content from the Service using the export features described in the Documentation.
+After this export period, Miro may delete Customer Content in accordance with its standard schedule and procedures.
+If Customer elects to proactively delete its account at any time, all associated Customer Content will be deleted permanently and cannot be retrieved.

-Customer is responsible for its Customer Data, including its content and accuracy, and agrees to comply with Laws in using the Service.
-Customer represents and warrants that it has made all disclosures and has all rights, consents and permissions necessary to use its Customer Data with the Service and grant Miro the rights in Section 4.1 (Data Use), all without violating or infringing Laws, third-party rights (including intellectual property, publicity or privacy rights) or any terms or privacy policies that apply to the Customer Data.
+Customer is responsible for its Customer Content, including its content and accuracy, and agrees to comply with Laws in using the Service.
+Customer represents and warrants that it has made all disclosures and has all rights, consents and permissions necessary to use its Customer Content with the Service and grant Miro the rights in Section 4.1 (Data Use), all without violating or infringing Laws, third-party rights (including intellectual property, publicity or privacy rights) or any terms or privacy policies that apply to the Customer Content.

 The Service may contain functionality allowing Customer to convert accounts previously registered by individuals using email addresses from Customer’s domain into User accounts under Customer’s control.
 Customer represents and warrants that it has all necessary rights and consents to the extent it converts any existing accounts registered using email addresses from Customer’s domain into accounts under Customer’s control.

-Miro may suspend Customer’s access to the Service and related services if Customer breaches Section 2.7 (Age Requirement for Users), Section 2.8 (Restrictions) or Section 5 (Customer Obligations), if Customer’s account is 10 days or more overdue or if Customer’s actions risk harm to other customers or the security, availability or integrity of the Service.
+Miro may suspend Customer’s or a User’s access to and use of the Service and related services if Customer breaches Section 2.8 (Age Requirement for Users), Section 2.9 (Restrictions) or Section 5 (Customer Obligations), if Customer’s account is 10 days or more overdue or if Customer’s or User’s actions risk harm to other customers or the security, availability or integrity of the Service.
 Where practicable, Miro will use reasonable efforts to provide Customer with prior notice of the suspension.
-Once Customer resolves the issue requiring suspension, Miro will promptly restore Customer’s access to the Service in accordance with this Agreement.
+Once Customer resolves the issue requiring suspension, Miro will promptly restore Customer’s or User’s access to the Service in accordance with this Agreement.